 Aviva plc, a public limited company incorporated under the laws of England and Wales, is the holding company of the Aviva Group.
-The Group provides customers with long-term insurance and savings, general and health insurance, and fund management products and services.
-Our purpose is to help people to handle life's uncertainties with confidence.
+The Group is a leading international Savings, Retirement and Insurance business and the largest multi-line insurer in the United Kingdom (UK).
+The Group also operates in Europe, Canada and Asia.